Logistic Q-Learning: BACKGROUND

 The above set of constraints is known to uniquely characterize the set of all valid occupancy measures, which set will be denoted as $\MM^*$ from here on.
-Due to this property, any solution $\qq^*$ of the LP maximizes the total discounted return and the corresponding policy $\pi^* = \pi_{\qq^*}$ is optimal.
+Due to this property, any solution $\qq^*$ of the LP maximizes the total discounted return and the corresponding policy $\pi^* = \pi_{\qq^*}$ is optimal in the sense that choosing actions as $a_t\sim\pi^*(\cdot|x_t)$ yields maximal return.
+The dual of the linear program~\eqref{eq:primalLP} is